GHeinzelmann/BAT.py/README.md

 $AMBERHOME/miniconda/bin/python BAT.py -i input.in -s equil

 This command will create an ./equil folder, with one folder inside for each of the docked poses (pose0, pose1, etc.).
-In order to run the simulations for each pose, you can use the run-local.bash script (to run them locally), or the PBS-run script, which is designed to run in a queue system.
+In order to run the simulations for each pose, you can use the run-local.bash script (to run them locally), or the PBS-run script, which is designed to run in a queue system such as TORQUE.
 Both of these files might have to be adjusted, depending on your computer or server configuration.
 The number of simulations and the applied restraints will depend on the _release_eq_ array defined in the input file.

 ## Preparation

 The second stage starts from the equilibrated system, rebuilding the latter, as well as redefining the dummy/anchor atoms and the restraints for use in the free energy calculation.
 If the APR method is to be used, the ligand in this stage is pulled from the binding site towards the solvent, generating states that will be used in the APR procedure.
-If only double decoupling is be performed no pulling is needed, but we will include both APR and DD in this example.
+If double decoupling is be performed no pulling is needed, but we will include both APR and DD in this example.
 To run this stage, type in the program main folder:

 python BAT.py -i input.in -s prep